vespa-engine/documentation/documentation/tutorials/blog-search.md

 "museums", with a single whitespace character between them.
 How should we be able to search this field?

-For normal index fields, Vespa does something called _tokenization_ on the string.
+For normal index fields, Vespa  [tokenizes](../linguistics.html#tokenization) the string.
 In our case this means that the string above is split into the three tokens "Thinking", "about" and "museums", enabling Vespa to match this document both for the single-term queries "Thinking", "about" and "museums", the exact phrase query "Thinking about museums", and a query with two or more tokens in